 You may remember Weegee for one thing, a freak show, but never forget: freaks are people, too.
 They may even be celebrities.

-With wide eyes and contorted faces, they are not a pretty picture, but attention-getting all the same.
+With wide eyes and contorted faces, they are not a pretty picture, but society's picture all the same.
 Riven by shadow, they are used to stage lighting as well.
-In a retrospective subtitled "Society of the Spectacle," at the International Center of Photography, they become more and more glamorous as well.
+In a retrospective subtitled "Society of the Spectacle," at the International Center of Photography, they become more and more glamorous, too.
 Above all, a freak show is a show, and Weegee sees one on both sides of the camera, as the paparazzi crowd in.
-And the ambiguity between photojournalism and dark comedy has haunted photography ever since.
-Just this last year, Jeff Brouws dares you to find anything wrong in the American scene, while Mary Mattingly watches the dark side of the natural world come out at night.
-Jeff Brouws's Burning Car, Needles, California (Robert Mann gallery, 1995)
+The ambiguity between photojournalism and dark comedy has haunted photography ever since.
+Just this last fall, Jeff Brouws dares you to find anything wrong in the American scene, while Mary Mattingly watches the dark side of the natural world come out at night.

 There is nothing wrong with an empty table in a diner.
 The waiter has set it for customers, and who knows but it is about to receive them.
 Jeff Brouws, for all I know, may have asked them to wait while he snaps a photo.
 If salt, pepper, cream, and ketchup are not your idea of sophisticated tastes, that is what diners then were for.
 You may still think of them as creature comforts.
 If the standard-issue black ashtray would look out of place today and a bit of a turn-off, this was the early 1990s, and Brouws often leaves hints of time and place in the most innocuous of settings.